CUNY Adjunct Faculty Open Rank – Information Technology (multiple positions) in New York, New York

 HOW TO APPLY

 From our job posting system, select "Apply Now", create or log in to a user account, and provide the requested information.
-If you are viewing this posting from outside our system, access the employment page on our website and search for this vacancy using the Job ID (22018) or Title (Adjunct Faculty Open Rank – Information Technology).
+If you are viewing this posting from outside our system, access the employment page on our web site and search for this vacancy using the Job ID (23020) or Title (Adjunct Faculty Open Rank – Information Technology (Multiple Positions)).

-Applicants should provide a resume/CV, cover letter, the names and contact information of three professional references, and a statement of scholarly interests.
-To be considered for review, include days and times of teaching availability with applications.
+Applicants should provide a resume/CV, cover letter, the names and contact information of three professional references.

 JOB SEARCH CATEGORY